Why Make Church Video Announcements?

 A good thing to keep in mind is that video announcements that appeal to children as well are going to be incredibly useful.
 Children are not just the future church; they are just as much a part of the church as you and I. So designing ways to catch their interest is going to be useful.

 Whether it’s adding a layer to your regular videos or making videos primarily for the younger members of the flock, getting them excited about church and church activities will ensure the future of the congregation.

 For example, churches that provide Sunday school lessons for children can make a video seeking to attract children to attend as well as parents who want their children to learn about Jesus and Christianity.

 Holiday videos also lend themselves readily to the eyes of children as it is simple to include characters children enjoy.
 The most valuable task will be to show children the fun that they can have while learning about Jesus.

 Catching the attention of members of the congregation of all ages and helping them to enjoy what the church has to offer is going to ensure they stay interested.
 The younger generation has grown up with video, commercials, and now YouTube and Facebook.
 They have learned to respond to video presentations.
 Make sure your church is speaking their learned language.

 Final Thoughts About These Church Video Announcement Ideas

 By using the technology that people are used to receiving from, the church is sure to flourish and continue to grow with the trends of modern times.
-Church growth is essential, and church video announcements are a great way to stimulate and keep churches relevant with the times.
+Church growth is essential, and church video announcements are a great way to stimulate and keep churches relevant to the times.

 I know that this isn’t a bullet point list of church video announcement ideas.
 Instead, I hope I have stirred your creative juices and given you what you need to come up with your thoughts instead.